shimisnow/poc-nestjs/docs/markdown/resolved-problems/authentication-flow.md

 stateDiagram-v2
 direction LR

-state "Loggout request" as loggout_req state "Loggout response" as loggout_res
+state "Logout request" as logout_req state "Logout response" as logout_res

-[*] --> loggout_req
+[*] --> logout_req
 state "Auth Service" as auth
-loggout_req --> auth: accessToken
+logout_req --> auth: accessToken

-state "Verifies if token was invalidated by loggout or password change" as verify auth --> verify
+state "Verifies if token was invalidated by logout or password change" as verify auth --> verify

 state is_valid <<choice>>